PRELIMINARY THOUGHTS ON TYPES OF APOLOGIES: INTERPERSONAL, CORPORATE AND COLLECTIVE

 Another point: the individual apologizer commits to reforming herself in the future.
 It might be argued that in the case of collective apologizes some kind of moral transformation (perhaps at the individual citizen level) has already occurred prior to the utterance of the apology.
 It is precisely because the state/public has moved beyond a condition of complacency, indifference, or wickedness that the state/general public feels that a collective apology is now called for and warranted.

-A historical note: Since the 1600s onward, interpersonal apologies have been linked to repentance and forgiveness.
+A historical note: since the 1600s, interpersonal apologies have been linked to repentance and forgiveness.
 In earlier times, the West featured apologies that were spirited, personal defenses of ways of life (e.g., Socrates’ famous apology before the Athenian jurors).
 These ancient apologia or defenses gave way to a Judeo-Christian view of apology that asked recipients of the apology to forgive the debt or trespass committed by the offender just as the recipients, in turn, would ask (or maybe even expect!)
 God to forgive them their sins or trespasses.
 These religiously-based personal apologies can be construed as attempts to heal wounds and to make personal relations more cordial or, more minimally, civil through the mechanism of repentance and forgiveness.
 Although some collective apologies might appear to invite restorative forgiveness, in many cases the injured parties who would possess the moral standing to choose whether to forgive the offense are no longer alive (e.g., the Jewish victims of the Holocaust) and so cannot forgive the collective.
 Consequently, it would seem to be a category mistake to make forgiveness an integral part of collective apologies.
 Forgiveness is similarly out of place in the case of corporate apologies (See above analysis of Domain #1).

 Domain #3: Collective Apologies’ Distinctive Characteristics